 USDA to gauge financial well-being of farmers and ranchers

-“ARMS is the only survey that measures the current financial well-being of South Dakota producers and their households as a whole,” said Erik Gerlach, South Dakota state statistician.
-“The results of this survey will help inform decisions on local and federal policies and programs that affect South Dakota farms and farm families.”
+“ARMS is the only survey program that allows anyone to clearly see the current financial well-being of South Dakota producers and their households as a whole,” said Erik Gerlach, South Dakota State Statistician.
+“The results of this survey will serve as a primary source of information for numerous local and federal policies and programs that affect South Dakota farms and farm families,”

-In an effort to obtain the most accurate data, NASS will reach out to more than 30,000 producers nationwide, including over 400 in South Dakota, between December and April.
-The survey asks producers to provide in-depth information about their operating revenues, production costs, and household characteristics.
-The 2019 survey includes versions focused on barley and sorghum sector costs and returns.
+NASS conducts ARMS jointly with USDA’s Economic Research Service (ERS).
+In an effort to obtain the most accurate data, the federal agencies will reach out to more than 35,000 producers nationwide, including 618 in South Dakota, between late December and April.
+The survey asks producers to provide in-depth data on their operating expenditures, production practices and household characteristics.

-In addition to producing accurate information, NASS has strong safeguards in place to protect the confidentiality of all farmers who respond to its surveys.
-The agency will only publish data in an aggregate form, ensuring the confidentiality of all responses and that no individual respondent or operation can be identified.
+In addition to accurate data, NASS is strongly committed to confidentiality.
+The agency will only publish data in an aggregate form.
+This helps safeguard the confidentiality of all responses, ensuring no individual respondent or operation can be identified.

-The expense data gathered in ARMS will be published in the annual Farm Production Expenditures report on July 31, 2020.
-That report and others are available at www.nass.usda.gov/Publications.
-More reports based on ARMS data and more information about ARMS are available at www.ers.usda.gov/arms.
+The economic data gathered in ARMS will be published in the annual Farm Production Expenditures report on August 2, 2018.
+All NASS reports are available online at www.nass.usda.gov.
+ERS also plans to release a series of reports based on ARMS data.
+All of these reports will be available on the agency’s site at www.ers.usda.gov.